balderdashy/sails-docs/concepts/Assets/TaskAutomation.md

 This is an array of css files to be injected into your html as `<link>` tags.
 These tags will be injected between the `<!--STYLES--><!--STYLES END-->` comments in any view in which they appear.

 ##### Javascript Files to Inject
 This is an array of Javascript files that gets injected into your html as `<script>` tags.
 These tags will be injected between the `<!--SCRIPTS--><!--SCRIPTS END-->` comments in any view in which they appear.
-The files get injected in the order they are in the array (i.e. you should place the path of dependecies before the file that depends on them.)
+The files get injected in the order they are in the array (i.e. you should place the path of dependencies before the file that depends on them.)

 ##### Template Files to Inject
 This is an array of html files that will compiled to a jst function and placed in a jst.js file.
 This file then gets injected as a `<script>` tag in between the `<!--TEMPLATES--><!--TEMPLATES END-->` comments in your html.